★ 26 Mar 1991: Neural nets learn to program neural nets with fast weights—the first Transformer variants. 2021: New stuff! Update of 2023:

 ★ Dec 2020: 1/3 century anniversary of

-★ Dec 2020: 10-year anniversary of our deep reinforcement learning with policy gradients for LSTM (2007-2010).
-Applications: DeepMind's Starcraft player (2019); OpenAI's dextrous robot hand & Dota player (2018)—Bill Gates called this a huge milestone in advancing AI.
+★ Dec 2020: 10-year anniversary of our journal paper on deep reinforcement learning with policy gradients for LSTM (2007-2010).
+Recent famous applications: DeepMind's Starcraft player (2019) and OpenAI's dextrous robot hand & Dota player (2018)—Bill Gates called this a huge milestone in advancing AI.

 Similar critique of 2019 Honda Prize—science must not allow corporate PR to distort the academic record.